ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 date: 2025-04-08 23:00:00 +0000
 ---

 Haven't heard this name for a while?
 Check out all the major changes to Beatmap Spotlights!
-Are you interested in helping out with the project?
 This time, we are also seeking fresh blood to ensure the project can run smoothly for many seasons to come!

 ![](/wiki/shared/news/2025-04-08-beatmap-spotlights-revival-spring-2025/banner.jpg)

 It's been some time since we last met here indeed... let's examine what happened in the meantime, since there surely is a lot to cover.

-Even though the playlists are up and running already, we invite you to read on for the story about the new Beatmap Spotlights infrastructure, and the path that led us to this very day below!
+Even though the playlists are already up and running, we invite you to read on for the story about the new Beatmap Spotlights infrastructure, and the path that led us back to where we are today!

 ## A lengthy history lesson

 Heading into 2024, right after the conclusion of the Autumn 2023 season, the Beatmap Spotlights project was halted by the development team, due to an osu!(lazer) scoring rollout and infrastructure changes related to that.

-Some time passed, and alongside the [introduction of Daily Challenges](https://osu.ppy.sh/home/news/2024-07-25-introducing-daily-challenges) in July 2024, internal discussions arose about how the projects would coexist in the future.
-After some team-wide deliberations, it was decided that they would both focus on different matters, and aim for a varying player base.
+Some time passed, and alongside the introduction of [Daily Challenge](https://osu.ppy.sh/home/news/2024-07-25-introducing-daily-challenges) in July 2024, discussions began about how they would coexist in the future.
+After some deliberation, it was decided that both projects would focus on different matters, and aim for a varying player base.

-With that, the Beatmap Spotlights could run again.
-However, before that happens, various parts of Spotlights infrastructure would need to see some change.
+With that, Beatmap Spotlights could run again.
+However, before that could happen, various parts of Spotlights infrastructure would need to see some change.

-Back in September 2024 then, meetings were held and plans were drawn, and as a result the [Beatmap Spotlight Curators](https://osu.ppy.sh/groups/48) were met with a relatively simple announcement: the new goal was to stop using spreadsheets and scripts to run the Beatmap Spotlights, for sake of both smoother internal workflows, and enhanced player experience.

 The idea was to create a new, unified system for curating the beatmaps directly on the website, along with brand-new infrastructure to handle it, including live-updating rankings and seasonal divisions, extending on [previously implemented seasons backend](https://github.com/ppy/osu-web/pull/9725).

 While the idea was simple, it wouldn't be easy.
-At this point, intense work was ahead of every person involved in Beatmap Spotlights project.
-Since we are finally here, it means we succeeded, and so we are excited to announce major changes influencing every single inch of Beatmap Spotlights workflows.
+At this point, intense work was ahead of every person involved in Beatmap Spoltights project.
+Since we are finally here, it means the goals set ahead of us were successfully achieved, and so we are excited to announce major changes influencing every single inch of Beatmap Spotlights workflows.

 Can't wait to hear what changed during the over-a-year-long pause?
 Be sure to read on below!